memgraph/docs/gqlalchemy/how-to-guides/loaders/make-a-custom-file-system-importer.md

 ### 3. Call `translate()`

-Finally, to use your custom filesystem, initialize the Importer class and call `translate()`
+Finally, to use your custom file system, initialize the Importer class and call `translate()`

 ```python
 importer = AzureBlobImporter(